loopstick/CCADigitalElectronics_Spring2018/README.md

 		[oscillator](http://fluxmonkey.com/electronoize/40106Oscillator.htm)
 	- Sensors
 - Homework:
-	- Propose a creative experimental musical instrument.
-Describe the following in your Github repository:
+	- Propose a _creative experimental musical instrument_ or _device that does something_.
+	  - Describe the following in your Github repository:
-		- Draw a sketch of your instrument
+		- Draw a sketch of your instrument or _device that does something_
 		- Describe the overall concept
 		- Create a very rough schematic to the best of your ability
 		- Describe what your program will do, to the best of your ability
-	- I have added the Github cheat sheet to the section of Github resources in our
-	[list of resources](https://github.com/michaelshiloh/resourcesForClasses)
+	- I have added the Github cheat sheet to the section of Github resources in our [list of resources](https://github.com/michaelshiloh/resourcesForClasses)

 ### Week 4: Thursday, February 9, 2018